-If not connected previously, it is again strongly recommended that one normally closed, forced-guided monitoring contact of each FSD and MPCE be wired as shown in the monitoring circuit (see Figures 3-18, 3-19, and 3-20).
-If this is done, proper operation of the FSDs and MPCEs will be verified.
-Monitoring MPCE contacts is one method of maintaining control reliability.
-(See the Note Regarding External Device Monitoring below).
+If not connected previously, it is again strongly recommended that one normally closed, forced-guided monitoring contact of each FSD and MPCE be wired as shown in the monitoring circuit (see Figures 3-21 and 3-23).
+Pins 2 and 3 of the receiver connector provide connection for the external device monitoring input.
+External device monitoring (EDM) must be wired in one of three configurations described below and this wiring configuration must agree with the receiver's EDM DIP switch settings (see Section 4.2).